Category Archives: German Royals

 Following a cut to his ear in February 1873, it was discovered that Frittie suffered from hemophilia when the wound took days to stop bleeding.
 Ironically, it was the same disease suffered by his uncle and godfather, Prince Leopold.
 Frittie’s sisters Irene and Alix had sons who also suffered from hemophilia.

 In May 1873, Frittie and his brother Ernst Ludwig were playing in their mother’s bedroom at the Neues Palais.
-Ernst went into another room to look through the window (which was at an angle to the window in Alice’s bedroom).
-While Alice was out of the room to get Ernst, Frittie climbed up to the window in the bedroom to try and see Ernst.
-From all accounts, the chair he had climbed on tipped over and Frittie fell from the window to the ground below.
+Ernst went into another room to look through the window, angled to the window in Alice’s bedroom.
+While Alice was out of the room to get Ernst, Frittie climbed up to the window in the bedroom to see Ernst.
+The chair he climbed on tipped over and Frittie fell from the window to the ground below.

 Due to his hemophilia, Prince Friedrich died from a brain hemorrhage on May 29, 1873, at the Neues Palais in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany.
 He is buried in the Neues Mausoleum at Rosenhöhe Park in Darmstadt where his parents and younger sister Marie were buried.